jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

 Advanced use
 ============

-On Irene, the version of C-ESM-EP code used is located by default at ~igcmg/Tools/cesmep; this can be changed, and this must be set on Spirit, using config.card's Post section's parameter 'CesmepCode';
+By default, the C-ESM-EP code used is a shared one (see above for location on various systems); this can be changed using config.card's Post section's parameter `CesmepCode`.

-The C-ESM-EP comparison used can be chosen using config.card's Post parameter 'CesmepComparison'.
+The C-ESM-EP comparison used can be chosen using config.card's Post parameter `CesmepComparison`.

-The comparison 'components' are activated based on the simulation physical components; their list can be changed manually after running ins_job (in $SUMBIT_DIR/cesemp_lite/libIGCM_post.param, which fields are Cesmep code location, comparison name, simulation start date, cache location, components list)
+The comparison 'components' are activated based on the simulation physical components; their list can be changed manually after running `ins_job` by editing file $SUMBIT_DIR/cesemp_lite/libIGCM_post.param (which fields are: Cesmep code location, comparison name, simulation start date, cache location, components list)

 At that stage, you may also change component parameters in component directories in $SUMBIT_DIR/cesemp_lite/.
 You may also make changes to the datasets_setup.py source for customizing the datasets to use; for that, you can make use of the variables available in comparison's directory file libIGCM_fixed_settings.py, as e.g. ::